javiearth/git-course/git-course.md

 |git fetch origin branch-name |Downloads the changes from a remote repository and save them in origin/branch-name |
 |git merge origin/branch-name |Merges the previously downloaded changes from a repository into the branch branch-name |

-### 1.18 Conclusion.
+### 1.18 Conclusion

 If you made it until this part, Congratulations!!!

-The current state of the course is:

-- [X] Git Essentials: covers day to day tasks.

 We have seen all the git commands you need to start using git as a version control programm of your work.
 This covers most of the things you'll be using while working in software development.
 Git is simple and powerful.

+The current state of the course is:

+- [X] Git Essentials: covers day to day tasks for a junior developer.
-- [ ] Git Intermediate: good practices and more in deep knowledge of the basics.
+- [ ] Git Intermediate: good practices and more in deep knowledge of the basics.*Coming soon.*

-Coming soon.

-- [ ] Git Advanced: covers advanced tasks only senior levels professionals will use.
+- [ ] Git Advanced: covers advanced tasks only senior levels professionals will use. *Coming soon.*

-Coming soon.

-**Thank you for using this course to learn git, your feedback will be highly appreciated.
+**Thank you for using this course to learn Git, your feedback will be highly appreciated.
 You can contact the author of this course by e-mail to contact@javimolina.dev**

 ## License